aramyamal/GeneticAlgorithmSudokuSolver/README.md

 ga(puzzle, show_live_plot=True)
 ```

-The parameters for the algorithm can be changes in the init.
+The parameters for the algorithm can be changed in the init.
 The following parameters are the ones I have found to work best.

 ```